TheReaper62/TheReaper62/README.md

 ## Bot Development
 Need to Set up a **Discord** Bot for your server with custom functions?
 Need to integrate Google Spreadsheets?
-I can help you do up a bot **Free of Charge** with functions as you request.
-Google Spreadsheets can be enabled to be a database if you plan on storing/display user data.
+I can help you do up a bot with functions as you request.
+Google Spreadsheets can be enabled to be a database or a more scalable production level database such as Firebase or Supabase, if you plan on storing/display user data.

 # About me
-🌱 My native language is **Python** and have written my own set of **Javascript** Code.
+🌱 My native language is **Python**.

 💞️ I’m looking to collaborate on Bot Development *(E.g. Discord Bot)* or any Google Form Data that needs validation/computation/modification.